XPRIZE/GLEXP-Team-CCI/pubbly_schoolhouse/README.md

 ## Building

-Once you have either added our Xprize content folders, or created a new program of your own, it's time to build your project as an APK.
+Once you have either added our XPRIZE content folders, or created a new program of your own, it's time to build your project as an APK.

 It should be noted, Cordova also builds to iOS, kindle, and your mothers toaster.
 We have not tested any of these options, however our Pubbly Engine does work on Safari on apple devices when hosted on remote servers, so it _may work just fine_, no promises.